Distributed Random Reshuffling Methods with Improved Convergence: Two Distributed Random Reshuffling Algorithms

 \subsection{Algorithms}

-We introduce the two algorithms to solve Problem \eqref{eq:P_RR}, Gradient Tracking with Random Reshuffling (GT-RR) in \cref{alg:GT-RR} and Exact Diffusion with Random Reshuffling (ED-RR) in \cref{alg:ED-RR}.
-Both algorithms employ RR updates for each agent and can be considered as extensions of distributed stochastic gradient tracking (DSGT) \cite{pu2021distributed} and Exact Diffusion (ED)/$D^2$/Exact Diffusion with adaptive step sizes (EDAS) \cite{huang2021improving,yuan2020influence,tang2018d} to incorporate RR updates, respectively.
+We introduce the two algorithms to solve Problem \eqref{eq:P_RR}, Gradient Tracking with Random Reshuffling (GT-RR) in Algorithm \ref{alg:GT-RR} and Exact Diffusion with Random Reshuffling (ED-RR) in Algorithm \ref{alg:ED-RR}.\footnote{Note that the algorithms can be generalized to the case where each agent has a different number of data points or mini-batches $m_i$.
+Each agent simply follows its own sampling cycle.
+After introducing $m':=\text{Least Common Multiple}(m_1,m_2,\ldots,m_n)$, we can replace $m$ with $m'$ in the analysis.} Both algorithms employ RR updates for each agent and can be considered as extensions of distributed stochastic gradient tracking (DSGT) \cite{pu2021distributed} and Exact Diffusion (ED)/$D^2$/Exact Diffusion with adaptive step sizes (EDAS) \cite{huang2021improving,yuan2020influence,tang2018d} to incorporate RR updates, respectively.

 For both algorithms, each agent $i$ first generates a random permutation $\crki{\pi_0^i, \pi_1^i,\ldots, \pi_{m-1}^i}$ of $[m]$ and then performs $m$ distributed gradient steps correspondingly.
 In contrast to the unshuffled distributed stochastic gradient methods, each agent in GT-RR and ED-RR has guaranteed access to its full local data in every epoch.
 Specifically, in GT-RR, agent $i$ first performs an approximate stochastic gradient descent step with a gradient tracker $y_{i,t}^\ell$ initialized at $y_{i,t}^0 = \nabla \fp{i}{0}(x_{i,t}^0)$.
 Then the intermediate result is exchanged with neighbors and combined in line \ref{line:gt-rr_combine_x} of Algorithm \ref{alg:GT-RR}.
 The gradient tracker $y_{i,t}^\ell$ is also mixed and updated as in Line \ref{line:gt-rr_y}.
 In ED-RR, agent $i$ performs similar procedures but with a different local update scheme in Line \ref{line:ed-rr_x} of Algorithm \ref{alg:ED-RR}.
 Such a step can be viewed as a combination of a local gradient step $\psi_{i,t}^{\ell + 1} = x_{i,t}^\ell - \alpha_t \nabla \fp{i}{\ell}(\xitl)$ and a correction step $x_{i,t}^{\ell + \frac{1}{2}} = x_{i,t}^\ell + \psi_{i,t}^{\ell + 1} - \psi_{i,t}^{\ell}$.
 ED-RR saves one communication step per inner update compared to GT-RR.
+It is worth noting that in contrast to the approach presented in \cite{yuan2018variance}, ED-RR achieves the convergence rate of $\orderi{1/(mT^2)}$ for minimizing smooth objective functions satisfying the PL condition without necessitating additional variance reduction procedures.